-The resource/processing area is adjacent to the Brisbane River and a minimum buffer width of 40 metres from the resource/processing area to the river has been established.
+The resource/processing area is adjacent to the Brisbane River and the Brisbane Valley Highway.
+A minimum buffer width of 40 metres from the resource/processing area to the river and 100 metres buffer width from the Highway reserve boundary has been established.
+Transport and Main Roads consideration of highway stability is required if extracting further close to the highway corridor.